digitallyinduced/ihp/Guide/deployment.markdown

 ```

+## Deploying with Shipnix

+[Shipnix](https://shipnix.io) is a service for deploying NixOS web servers on DigitalOcean.
+Shipnix generates a base NixOS configuration for you to build on.
+This providess freedom to configure and ease of deployment.

+Apart from the technical differences, the deployment experience in Shipnix is fairly similar to IHP Cloud.

+### Account Setup

+Register a new Shipnix account and follow the instructions to create a NixOS image tied to your account.
+This one-time procedure takes about 10 minutes.

+### Creating a new project

+Provisioning a new IHP project is straightforward with the IHP starter.
+Read [the IHP starter guide](https://docs.shipnix.io/starters/ihp/) to find out how to set domains and enable https with LetsEncrypt.

+### Migrate from IHP Cloud

+If you wish to migrate from IHP Cloud, Shipnix has a [migration guide](https://docs.shipnix.io/migrate/ihp-cloud/).

 ## Deploying with IHP Cloud

 The fastest way to share your app with the internet is by using IHP Cloud.
 We recommend following this approach as it's the most simple to get started with.